 Google AdSense is an ad network that allows web publishers to monetize their website traffic with text, image, video, and native ads.

-This is Google’s traffic tracking and analytics tool that gives publishers insight into traffic origins, popular pages on their website, and much more.
+This is Google’s traffic tracking and analytics tool that gives publishers insight into traffic origins, popular pages on their websites, and much more.

 This tool helps publishers to troubleshoot ad performance and overlays directly onto their website or app.

 AMP is also known as Accelerated Mobile Pages and is a project supported by Google to provide web publishers with a way to serve web page very quickly for mobile devices.

 In-display ads are shown on the same page while the user is watching a video.
 Find out more about video advertising here.